jj7258/NavRover/README.md

 ## Usage

-### Simulation
+### Simulation & Teleoperation

 1. Launch the simulation environment:

     ```bash
-    roslaunch navrover_gazebo navrover_world.launch
+    roslaunch navrover_simulation gazebo.launch
     ```

-2. Visualize the simulation in RViz:
+2. Launch the teleoperation node:

     ```bash
-    roslaunch navrover_description display.launch
+    rosrun teleop_twist_keyboard teleop_twist_keyboard.py
     ```

+3. Use the keyboard to control the rover.

-### Teleoperation
+### Navigation

-1. Launch the teleoperation node:
+1. Launch the simulation environment:

     ```bash
-    roslaunch navrover_teleop teleop.launch
+    roslaunch navrover_simulation gazebo.launch
     ```

-2. Use the keyboard or joystick to control the rover.

-### Navigation

-1. Launch the navigation stack:
+2. Launch the navigation stack:

     ```bash
-    roslaunch navrover_navigation navrover_navigation.launch
+    roslaunch navrover_navigation navigation.launch
     ```

-2. Set goals in RViz to navigate the rover autonomously.
+3. Launch the teleoperation node:

+    ```bash
+    rosrun teleop_twist_keyboard teleop_twist_keyboard.py
+    ```

+4. Set the initial pose using **2D Initial Pose** in Rviz.
+5. Drive the rover around until it gets localized ( the AMCL arrows become concentrated).
+6. Set the navigation goal using **2D Nav Goal** in Rviz.

 ## Architecture

 NavRover consists of several packages, each with a specific role:

-- **navrover_description**: URDF and Xacro files for the rover model and gazebo models.
+- **navrover_description**: URDF and Xacro files for the rover model and Gazebo models.
 - **navrover_navigation**: Navigation stack and configurations.

 ## Contributing